 ranged between 738-1046 L/min.

-were several compound-related effects observed in mice exposed to the
+were several compound-related effects observed in rats exposed to the

-effects on haematology parameters in mice were not observed.
-There were
+effects on haematology parameters on urinalysis parameters in rats were

-several compound-related effects observed in the livers of mice exposed
+were several compound-related effects observed in the livers of rats

 weight most likely represent enzyme induction associated with metabolism

-and 350 ppm males had an increased incidence of hepatocellular
+the test substance, and 100 ppm females had an increased incidence of

-mice, exposure to the test substance for 18 months did not produce an
+rats, exposure to the test substance for 2 years did not produce an

 oncogenic response in the liver or any other tissue of either sex at any